KLMarcos/HeroesDB-backend/README.md

 # HeroesDB-backend

-Experimental NodeJs Application with hibrid connection.
+Experimental NodeJs Application with hibrid database connection.
 This application provide endpoints connected to a Heroes database.

 ##